gkeenans/gkeenan.co/src/now.md

 ### Hi

 Today is **July 6, 2024**.
-I’m listening to "Boom Boom Back" by Hinds & Beck, which is brand new to me, and am delighted my Apple Music station served it up.
+I’m listening to "Boom Boom Back" by Hinds & Beck, which is brand new to me, and I am delighted my Apple Music station served it up.

 ### Watching

 Hot on the heels of rewatching *Station Eleven,* just a couple weeks ago, I decided it was time to rewatch *Station Eleven* again because I bought the 4K Blu-ray.
 I know.
 I have a problem, but it's just so fucking good.
+I honestly cannot remember the last time I wanted to watch something so much.
+I am normally not that person.

 ### Writing